neelsahni/friend-recommendation-system/README.md

 # Friend Recommendation System

-A program that suggests the most recommended friend for a user by identifying individuals with the greatest number of mutual friends.
+A Python program that suggests the most recommended friend for a user by identifying individuals with the greatest number of mutual friends.

 ## Description